-Agency & Institution Registration Discount: Local, state, or federal government employees, as well as student and faculty of education institutions qualify for a generous discount.
+Agency & Institution Registration Discount: Local, state, or federal government employees, as well as students and faculty of education institutions qualify for a generous discount.
 Registrants must provide current government, institution, or student ID, email for more information on rates and availability.

 Location and Directions: Hurricane Charley's Raw Bar & Grill 300 West Retta Esplanade; Punta Gorda, FL 33950; Phone: (941) 639-9695.
 All lectures and demonstrations will be conducted in the conference room.